matomo-org/developer-documentation/docs/5.x/writing-a-record-builder.md

 ### Step one: identify the list of records and log aggregation queries you want to bundle together

-Log aggregation queries are expensive (especially with segmentation) and Matomo wants to be able to run as few of them as necessary at a time.
-A `RecordBuilder` is meant to encapsulate the smallest amount of archiving logic possible so Matomo can run just one bit at a time if it needs to.
+Log aggregation queries are expensive (especially with segmentation) and Matomo wants to be able to run as few of them as possible at a time.
+A `RecordBuilder` is meant to encapsulate the smallest amount of archiving logic possible, allowing Matomo can run just what it needs to.

 Many times this will either be running a single log aggregation query to generate a single `DataTable` or running a single log aggregation query to generate multiple numeric metrics.
-Sometimes it will mean running multiple log aggregation queries to generate a single `DataTable` or multiple log aggregation queries to generate multiple `DataTable`s and multiple metrics.
+Sometimes it will mean running multiple log aggregation queries to generate a single `DataTable` or running multiple log aggregation queries to generate multiple `DataTable`s and multiple metrics.

 It is up to you as a developer to find the balance between efficiency (executing the fewest log aggregation queries overall) and modularity (having `RecordBuilders` that individually do as little as possible).

-Once you've done this, create the new `RecordBuilder` class in a `RecordBuilders` subfolder of your plugin.
+Once you've identified the `RecordBuilder`s you'll need, create empty classes for them in a `RecordBuilders` subfolder of your plugin.
 For example, `/path/to/matomo/plugins/MyPlugin/RecordBuilders/MyRecordBuilder`.

 **A note about Parameterized RecordBuilders**